Some of us ”sweat the night into words,” the poet Bernard Spencer wrote in his poem “Night-Time: Starting to Write.”

 Morning or night, day time or lunchtime, it really doesn’t matter when you write.
 A note, a recording, a scribble — we write it down to remember it now and for later.

 The writer often feels compelled to notice and the readiness to do too much.
-But that’s part of the scribe’s title, to remain curious and connected to the tone of social mores, stuck in a perpetual now and the now of yesterday.
+But being ‘always-on’ is part of the scribe’s professionalism, to remain curious and connected to the tone of social mores, forever stuck in a perpetual now and the now of yesterday.

 Writers are collectors, not hoarders.
 They snatch ideas to remix into something else, a type of innovation of words.

 It is in the prose the writer plunges and finds themselves.

 The pen is an addiction, a duty, and a stress outlet, and pure enjoyment.
 It shatters the notion of work and life, swaddled into the need of an aliveness.